icyflame/awesome-social-science/contributing.md

 - You may shorten the name of the item to a suitable acronym for use in the item's entry.
 (Check [DKE](https://github.com/icyflame/awesome-social-scienc#dunning-kruger-effect-dke))
 - Every entry must have atleast one reference apart from WikiPedia.
 - If the entry does not have a wikipedia page, then consider [writing one](https://en.wikipedia.org/wiki/Main_Page).
+- If the existence of a particular effect is popularly debated, then please mention the views of the critics in the succinct paragraph about the item.
 - You may add atmost three references, in one line.
 - A **soft upper bound** on references is 6. (excluding WikiPedia)
 - If your entry consists of an image, put the image inside the `img/` directory,